VerdeLab/VerdeLab/README.md

 ### MODULES ACTUALLY AVAILABLE

 * #### Summarizers = The summarizer picks up the original text and extracts the significative sentences.
-Users can select the language, the number of sentences and most of all the  algorithm with the best performance between Text Rank, Latent Semantic Analysis, KL-Sum, Lex Rank, Edmundson heurestic method with previous statistic research, Luhn or Reduction method.
+Users can select the language, the number of sentences and most of all, the algorithm with the best performance between Text Rank, Latent Semantic Analysis, KL-Sum, Lex Rank, Edmundson heurestic method with previous statistic research, Luhn or Reduction method.
-* #### Text Extractors = We use parsers to automatically extract the testual parts from pdf files, html pages, YouTube videos or e-mails.
+* #### Text Extractors = We use parsers to automatically extract the testual parts from PDF files, HTML pages, YouTube videos or E-Mail.
 The extrapolated text will be analyzed in order to obtain semantic and statistical data.
 * #### Translaters = We use the Google Translate API to translate the text from a language to another.
 * #### Luigo Chatbot = Luigo is an Italian language conversational chatbot that we implement in our software solutions for a pleasant user experience.
 *